pgulutzan/pgfindlib/README.md

 For example:<BR>
 FROM default_paths, LD_LIBRARY_PATH, /tmp WHERE libcrypto.so<BR>
-will look in default_paths and LD_LIBRARY_PATH ignoring the other standard sources, and will additionally check the /tmp directory.
+will look in default_paths and LD_LIBRARY_PATH ignoring the other standard sources, and will additionally check a non-standard source, the /tmp directory.

 <H3 id="Some more possible tests">Some more possible tests</H3><HR>
 <P>(using main.c which is supplied with the package)